I Get Crazy: Critical reception

 Felipe Delerme of FADER gave the song a positive review, stating that the combination of Minaj and Wayne would expectidely create a "literal, perfect and bananas interpretation of the phrase 'I get crazy'".
 Delerme continued praise of the track by jokingly stating "what if Lil Wayne and Nicki Minaj had a rap baby?
 It would be super cute and by the age of 12 its voice would sound like Condoleezza Rice with a pack a day habit.

 Chart performance

-"I Get Crazy" peaked on the Hot Rap Songs chart at number twenty the week ending December 26, 2009, and peaked on the Hot R&B/Hip-Hop Songs chart at number thirty-seven the week ending January 23, 2010.
+"I Get Crazy" peaked on the Hot Rap Songs chart at number twenty the week ending December 26, 2009, and peaked on the Hot R&B/Hip-Hop Songs chart at number thirty-seven the week, ending on the 23rd of January, 2010.